 The test itself is divided into three sections, however, you will only be asked to complete two of the three sections.
 You can choose to take these in either one or two sittings.
 You will have seven days to complete the two sections before your password expires.

 The test can be adjusted for anyone that needs a reasonable adjustment and you will be asked to self select whether you need this when you log on for the first time.

-If you achieve the required score in the online test, we’ll invite you to an assessment centre.
+If you achieve the required score in the online test, and IBM Application template screen, we’ll invite you to an assessment centre.
 You’ll be given a presentation about the available opportunities with the chance to ask more questions, and you’ll get the opportunity to meet some of our current placement students.

 You can expect to take part in some or all of the following activities:

-If you applied for an Industrial Placement role, we’ll invite you for one or more ‘matching’ interviews.
+The last stage of the process will be a 'matching' interview.
 This is an opportunity for you to meet one of our business managers and to ensure that the role we may potentially offer you is a good match for what you are looking for, and also that you have the specific skills that our roles require.
-Unfortunately, until you complete and pass this final stage in the process, we cannot guarantee you a job offer.
+If you are found to be a good match we will make you an offer to become part of the IBM team.